developmentseed/qgis-uc-gee-presentation/slides.md

 ---

-QGIS has default ways of rendering each parameters <!-- .element: class="r-fit-text" -->
+Default rendering of parameters <!-- .element: class="r-fit-text" -->

 <span class="fragment">What if you need a complex data type?</span>
 <span class="fragment">Or to dynamically populate data like a dropdown?</span>